Flip-flop (electronics): Master–slave edge-triggered D flip-flop

 A master–slave D flip-flop is created by connecting two gated D latches in series, and inverting the enable input to one of them.
 It is called master–slave because the master latch controls the slave latch's output value Q and forces the slave latch to hold its value whenever the slave latch is enabled, as the slave latch always copies its new value from the master latch and changes its value only in response to a change in the value of the master latch and clock signal.

-For a positive-edge triggered master–slave D flip-flop, when the clock signal is low (logical 0) the "enable" seen by the first or "master" D latch (the inverted clock signal) is high (logical 1).
-This allows the "master" latch to store the input value when the clock signal transitions from low to high.
-As the clock signal goes high (0 to 1) the inverted "enable" of the first latch goes low (1 to 0) and the value seen at the input to the master latch is "locked".
-Nearly simultaneously, the twice inverted "enable" of the second or "slave" D latch transitions from low to high (0 to 1) with the clock signal.
-This allows the signal captured at the rising edge of the clock by the now "locked" master latch to pass through the "slave" latch.
-When the clock signal returns to low (1 to 0), the output of the "slave" latch is "locked", and the value seen at the last rising edge of the clock is held while the "master" latch begins to accept new values in preparation for the next rising clock edge.
+For a positive-edge triggered master–slave D flip-flop, when the clock signal is low (logical 0) the enable seen by the first or master D latch (the inverted clock signal) is high (logical 1).
+This allows the master latch to store the input value when the clock signal transitions from low to high.
+As the clock signal goes high (0 to 1) the inverted enable of the first latch goes low (1 to 0) and the value seen at the input to the master latch is locked.
+Nearly simultaneously, the twice inverted enable of the second or slave D latch transitions from low to high (0 to 1) with the clock signal.
+This allows the signal captured at the rising edge of the clock by the now locked master latch to pass through the slave latch.
+When the clock signal returns to low (1 to 0), the output of the slave latch is locked, and the value seen at the last rising edge of the clock is held while the master latch begins to accept new values in preparation for the next rising clock edge.

-Removing the leftmost inverter in the circuit creates a D-type flip-flop that strobes on the falling edge of a clock signal.
+Removing the leftmost inverter in the circuit creates a D-type flip-flop that captures the D input on the falling edge of the clock signal.
 This has a truth table like this: